Work Stress & Burnout

 You should consider evaluation if:

-- Work stress affects sleep or health
+- Work stress is affecting sleep or health

-- Fatigue is persistent despite rest
+- Fatigue persists despite rest

 - You feel mentally foggy or less effective